Kashika221/VerifyChatBot/README.md

 # VerifyChatBot

-**VerifyChatBot** is a Python-based chatbot application designed to handle [Insert specific purpose here, e.g., user verification, automated customer support, or data validation].
+**VerifyChatBot** is a high-performance AI assistant built with FastAPI and Google Gemini 2.5.
+It serves as the intelligent support interface for the Verify Platform—a secure ecosystem designed to eliminate fake degrees and certificates using Blockchain, AI, and OCR technologies.

+This bot is engineered to guide students, university administrators, and verifiers through complex validation processes, including Ethereum blockchain integration, MetaMask wallet connections, and certificate analysis via YOLOv11 and Tesseract OCR.

-This repository contains the source code and dependencies required to run the chatbot locally.
+This repository contains the source code and dependencies required to deploy the chatbot API locally or in a cloud environment.

 ## Repository Structure